TruptiNT/Test1/PetStore.md

 ### Description
 Finds pets by status.
 Multiple status values can be provided with comma separated strings.
-For this sample, you can use the API key `special-key` to test the authorization filters.
+For this sample, use the API key `special-key` to test the authorization filters.

 ### Endpoint
        GET /pet/findByStatus